ariya/phantomjs/_posts/documentation/learn/2000-01-03-screen-capture.md

 ![Color Wheel](https://lh3.googleusercontent.com/-xSIzxPtJULw/TVzeP4NPMDI/AAAAAAAAB10/k-c8jB6I5Cg/s288/colorwheel.png)

 It is possible to build a web screenshot service using PhantomJS.
 There are [[some projects|Related Projects]] which make it easy to create such a service.
-Examples of PhantomJS-based screenshot services are [Screener](http://screener.brachium-system.net) and [ChromaNope](http://chromanope.com/).
+Examples of PhantomJS-based screenshot services are [Screener](http://screener.brachium-system.net).